CESNET/metacentrum-user-docs/docs/computing/pbs-resources/index.md

     qsub -q queue # specific queue on the current (default) server qsub -q @server # default queue on specific server

-For example, `qsub -q @cerit-pbs.cerit-sc.cz` will send the job to default queue managed by cerit pbs server, no matter which frontend the job is sent from.

 ### **Licence**

 Some software requires licence to run.
 Licence is set by parameter `-l`